XSLTdoc/XSLTdoc/README.md

 * The npm `xmltools` library is currently in the works, which provides a better version of the `java-driver.js` script.
 This repo should be updated whenever that gets done.
+* Recently added highlight.js for syntax highlighting of the home page.
+That should probably subsume/replace the "verbatim" syntax highlighting that is currently used for XSLT source (which needs work, anyway).
 * The node-java-maven dependency right now points to a specific commit on GitHub, because of a very minor fix to remove a `console.log` message.
 This should be updated whenever